uk000/goto/README.md

 - `Goto-Port`: carries the port number on which the request was received
 - `Goto-Protocol`: identifies whether the request was received over `HTTP` or `HTTPS`
 - `Goto-Remote-Address`: remote client's address as visible to `goto`
-- `Goto-In-Nanos`: Timestamp in nanoseconds when the request was received by `goto`
+- `Goto-In-At`: UTC timestamp when the request was received by `goto`
-- `Goto-Out-Nanos`: Timestamp in nanoseconds when `goto` finished processing the request and sent a response
+- `Goto-Out-At`: UTC timestamp when `goto` finished processing the request and sent a response
-- `Goto-Took-Nanos`: Total processing time in nanoseconds taken by `goto` to process the request
+- `Goto-Took`: Total processing time taken by `goto` to process the request

 `Goto` adds the following response headers conditionally: